Rick Davies: Supertramp

-Personal life
+Personal life and death

-Davies married Sue (who has been Supertramp's manager since 1984) in 1977.
+In 1977 Davies married Sue, who would become Supertramp's manager in 1984.

-Davies' mother died in late 2008 at a nursing home in Stratton St Margaret.
-He travelled from his Long Island, New York, home every Christmas to visit her.
-His last trip back was in January 2009 to organise a memorial service for his mother.
+Davies would travel from his home on Long Island, New York, every Christmas, to visit his mother Betty.
+She died in late 2008, at a nursing home in Stratton St Margaret and his last trip back was in January 2009 to organise a memorial service for her.

-Davies currently owns Rick Davies Productions which is the copyright holder of Supertramp's recordings.
+Davies owned Rick Davies Productions, which was the legal holder of the Supertramp trademark.

 Davies was diagnosed with multiple myeloma and cancelled the band's 2015 tour.
+He died from complications of the disease on 6 September 2025, at the age of 81, at his home in East Hampton, New York.